-Acoustics is literally at the centre of SAS.
+Acoustics is literally at the center of SAS.
 The acronym stands for Special Acoustic Services.
-We are proud of our pioneering and long-standing position as market leaders of acoustically performing metal ceilings.
+We are proud of our pioneering and long-standing position as market leaders in acoustically performing metal ceilings.

-SAS achieve superior aesthetics, performance and delivery through our comprehensive acoustical knowledge, design expertise and technical leadership.
-We use advanced acoustical modelling techniques and in-house test facilities to develop new products and improve existing ones.
-In order to provide our clients expertise and meet their building requirements, SAS offers support from an in-house acoustical specialist.
+SAS achieves superior aesthetics, performance, and delivery through our comprehensive acoustical knowledge, design expertise and technical leadership.
+We use advanced acoustical modeling techniques and in-house test facilities to develop new products and improve existing ones.
+In order to provide our clients with expertise and meet their building requirements, SAS offers support from an in-house acoustical specialist.

 SAS products absorb sound using an open-cell porous material faced with a perforated metal sheet.
 Most ceiling tiles rely entirely on the porous material behind the perforated metal to absorb the sound.
 Micro-perforated tiles are the exception and can offer sound absorption without a distinct porous backing.
 In both cases, sound is absorbed because the air particles have to vibrate within a medium that limits this movement.
 Porous absorbers are most effective when they coincide with air that is vibrating a lot.
 However, the vibration of air particles is not the same at every frequency or in every location within a room.
 As such, the effectiveness of a sound absorber is dependent on where it is placed.

-SAS’ clients benefit from our design expertise, manufacturing capabilities and product quality as well as our specialist acoustic guidance including advice on acceptable levels of acoustical privacy, reverberance and the acoustical characteristics of various type of spaces.
+SAS’ clients benefit from our design expertise, manufacturing capabilities, and product quality as well as our specialist acoustic guidance including advice on acceptable levels of acoustical privacy, reverberance, and the acoustical characteristics of various types of spaces.

-The confidence and assurance that SAS delivers is exemplified through the awards and accreditations achieved by the projects we have been involved in.
+The confidence and assurance that SAS delivers are exemplified through the awards and accreditations achieved by the projects we have been involved in.

 To learn more about the science of acoustics and its application within buildings, review our products' acoustical performance as well as our attenuation and absorption statements, click here